AT&T says hackers accessed records of calls and texts for nearly all its cellular customers

 AT&T data breach: Was I affected?

 AT&T said it will alert customers who were impacted via text, email or U.S. mail.
-It also said people could log into their account
+It also said people could log into their account, where they'll be able to see if their data was affected.

+Customers "can also request a report that provides a more user-friendly version of technical information that was compromised," a spokesperson told CBS MoneyWatch.

 AT&T said customers can visit att.com/DataIncident for more information.